 Examples of Bilaal’s work in recent years includes:

 Challenging the UK Government’s policy on removing family members of EU nationals during the appeals process; challenging a University’s policy on the exclusion of students on the grounds of alleged unsatisfactory academic progress; and identifying lacunas in the Ordinary Cause Rules relating to disclosure of matrimonial property in family actions in the Sheriff Court.

 Judicial Review of a local authority’s refusal to house children of persons with no right to remain in the UK; seeking reduction and suspension of a Court Decree for payment on the grounds of procedural unfairness in a construction dispute; and challenging the enforceability of bank guarantees signed under induced misrepresentation.

 Bilaal has also written for the Law Society of Scotland Journal discussing the effects of the Immigration Act 2016.
-He sits on the Immigration and Asylum Committee and the Rights of Audience Committee of the Law Society of Scotland.
+He sits on the Immigration and Asylum Committee and formerly on the Rights of Audience Committee of the Law Society of Scotland.
 He has drafted calls for written evidence on behalf of the Law Society of Scotland in relation to Destitution, Asylum and Insecure Immigration Status’ in Scotland and Immigration Detention.

 In June 2017, he presented a Petition in the European Parliament on how the UK government can amend the current administrative process to allow EU nationals to more easily obtain a right of residence in the interim period leading up to Brexit.
 He is currently instructed in an appeal to the UK Supreme Court challenging the UK Government’s approach in considering ‘Surinder Singh‘ applications.